Skip to content

 Every morning during the festival, come and watch the banding of songbirds.
 The data collected is invaluable for helping us better understand bird migration and analyze population trends!
 A birdwatching guide will be on site to explain the handling process and answer your questions.
 This is a unique opportunity to observe wild birds up close while learning about the research work of the Tadoussac Bird Observatory.

-Meeting point: Dunes of Tadoussac banding station
+Meeting point: Dunes of Tadoussac, banding station

-From September, 15 to September, 21 – 8:00 PM and 10:00 PM (also available outside the Festival until October 18)
+From September, 21 to September, 27 – 8:00 PM and 10:00 PM (also available outside the Festival until October 18)

 Duration: Approximately 1h30